raviqqe/doc/slides/stak/library-system.md

 # Library expansion

-- Environments of libraries are separated by symbol prefices.
+- Environments of libraries are separated by symbol prefixes.
   - e.g. `foo` -> `$42$foo` where `42` is the ID of a library
-- Importing symbols from a library converts all symbols' prefices.
+- Importing symbols from a library converts all symbols' prefixes.
 - Top-level symbols do not have any prefix.

 ---